Low Environmental Impact

 We view timber as a 'miracle' product and if we can better understand the ecological implications of how and where we grow it, we believe timber has the potential to become a truly sustainable resource.

 'Embodied energy' is the amount of energy used in the manufacture of a product, and all the materials it contains.
 The supply of this energy creates corresponding C02 emissions that pollute our global atmosphere.

-Habitech's innovative wall panel system utilises materials that are not only low-emission, but actually play a role in starting to drawing carbon back down from our atmosphere.
+Habitech's innovative wall panel system is made from materials that are not only low-emission, but actually play a role in drawing carbon back down from our atmosphere.

 Manufacturing Technologies & Efficiencies

 The efficiency of our factory manufactured building components significantly reduces energy and material wastage in building a house.
 Our materials are supplied close to size and nothing is wasted due to damage, storage or any other vagaries of an outdoor building site.